Abdelbaset al-Megrahi: Release

 After he left the aircraft, Megrahi was driven away in convoy for a long-awaited meeting with his 86-year-old mother, Hajja Fatma Ali al-Arabi, who a few days earlier had pleaded emotionally with Scottish Ministers to release her son.
 Hajja had not been told of her son's terminal cancer for fear that the shock would be too much for her.

 Megrahi also met Libyan leader Muammar Gaddafi.
 The reception was shown afterwards on Libyan state television.

-In an interview the following day with The Times, Megrahi vowed to present new evidence before he died which would exonerate him of any involvement in the 1988 Lockerbie bombing.
-He said, "If there is justice in the UK I would be acquitted or the verdict would be quashed because it was unsafe.
+In an interview the following day with The Times, Megrahi vowed to present new evidence before he died which would exonerate him of any involvement in the 1988 Lockerbie bombing: "If there is justice in the UK I would be acquitted or the verdict would be quashed because it was unsafe.
 There was a miscarriage of justice ... my message to the British and Scottish communities is that I will put out the evidence and ask them to be the jury".

 Following his release, Megrahi was taken to Tripoli Medical Center, Libya's most advanced public clinic, for cancer treatment.
 A video of him in the hospital showed him using an oxygen mask to breathe.
 On 2 September 2009, it was reported that his cancer had worsened, and that he had been transferred to the intensive care unit (ICU).
 Libyan Foreign Ministry spokesman Mohammed Seyala claimed that Megrahi had been moved to a special VIP wing of the hospital, was receiving full treatment from a team of doctors, and that his condition was not dangerous.
 Megrahi's family claimed that they had been informed that he had been taken to the ICU, but they were not allowed to visit him.
 The Foreign Ministry confirmed that his family were not allowed to visit him, but said that it was to ensure his safety.
 On 5 September, Megrahi was released from the ICU, but remained under close observation by a team of doctors.

-While in hospital, Megrahi underwent chemotherapy treatment, receiving the drug Docetaxel.
+While in hospital, Megrahi underwent chemotherapy treatment, receiving the drug docetaxel.
 He was discharged from hospital on 2 November, and sent to live with his family in the New Damascus district in west Tripoli, in a villa reportedly built or bought for him, shortly before his release, by the Libyan government.
 Under police protection, he resumed chemotherapy, making regular visits to hospital for chemotherapy sessions and other intensive treatment.